What’s New?

 15. Is it efficient?

-It depends on GPU, resolution, etc. You can download the demo and try it yourself.
-There is an FPS counter on the screen.
+It depends on the GPU, resolution, etc. You can download the demo and try it yourself:

 GPU Resolution River map Island map